MohammadaminAlbooyeh/real_time_fraud_detection_system/README.md

 ## Wordle Project

 This project generates word frequency data, processes real names, and includes a simple guessing game based on random names.
+It now also features an AI opponent and word suggestions.

 ---